mRemoteNG/mRemoteNG/mRemoteV1/Documentation/howtos/external_tools.rst

 ==========================

 This example will create a entry that will launch and login to server using filezilla and sftp.
 Start with opening up external tools from: :menuselection:`Tools --> External Tools` And create a *New* entry.
-See :doc:`/user_interface/external_tools/introduction` Change *Display Name* to **FileZilla** and *Filename* to **C:\\Program Files\\FileZilla FTP Client\\filezilla.exe**.
+Change *Display Name* to **FileZilla** and *Filename* to **C:\\Program Files\\FileZilla FTP Client\\filezilla.exe**.
 See image below:

 .. figure:: /images/example_et_start_application_01.png